-State law suspends collection of the fee if the balance in the account is equal to or exceeds \$2 million.
-The current balance is below the \$2 million, triggering the collection of fees.
+State law suspends collection of the fee if the balance in the account is equal to or exceeds \$1 million.
+Due to significant payments from the trust fund in 2017, the balance in the fund is below the \$1 million required to trigger collection of fees.